PS2U/TechNote/system-design/designing-data-intensive-applications/ch2.md

 Datalog is a much older language than SPARQL or Cypher.
 It is less well known among software engineers, but it is nevertheless important, because it provides the foundation that later query languages build upon.

-Datalog’s data model is similar to the triple-store model, generalized a bit.
+Datalog's data model is similar to the triple-store model, generalized a bit.
 Instead of writing a triple as `(subject, predicate, object)`, we write it as `predicate(subject, object)`.

 # Navigation